Leatherhead: Methodist Church

 John Wesley, the founder of Methodism, visited Leatherhead only once in his lifetime.
 On 23 February 1791, he preached his final sermon in a house on Bull Hill, one week before his death.
 Despite his visit, there appears to have been no significant Methodist community in the town until the mid-19th century, when a small group of worshipers began meeting in Bridge Street.
 The first purpose-built place of worship, the "Iron Chapel", so-named because it was primarily constructed of metal, was erected in 1887 on Church Road.
 The following year, the congregation numbered around 50, but grew rapidly to over 400 by 1891.
 Two years later, a new brick building, the present church, was constructed.
 The Iron Chapel, behind the new church, remained standing and was used for the Sunday school, but was replaced in 1903 by a new hall.

 Disciples Church

-The Disciples Church is part of the Calvary Chapel association of evangelical churches.
+Disciples Church is part of the Calvary Chapel Association of evangelical churches.
 It was formed in 2007 and adopted its present name in 2012.
-It meets at the Woodlands School on Forty Foot Road.